 There are risks associated with swaddling your baby:

 It is important to weigh all the benefits and risks before beginning the practice of swaddling.
-If you're baby is going to be born in the warmer months, I recommend not swaddling them in a flannel blanket.
+If your baby is going to be born in the warmer months, I recommend not swaddling them in a flannel blanket.
 If you plan on swaddling, use breathable cotton blankets.

 Definitely talk to your doctor about the proper way to swaddle your baby.
 Also, many birthing/parenting classes can teach you the safe way to swaddle baby.
 If you cannot make it to parenting classes, nurses at the hospital can teach you how to swaddle.